sandnabba/rgb_candlestick/backend/README.md

 The recommended way to run the backend is using Docker.
 The Dockerfile is a multi-stage build that:
 1. Builds the web frontend (React/TypeScript/Vite)
-2. Creates the Python backend image with the compiled frontend
+2. Creates the Python backend image with the compiled frontend served as static files

 ### Build the Docker image